Primary Chronicle: Major events

-Christianity in the Tale of Bygone Years
+Christian elements

-The Rus' Primary Chronicle is vibrant with Christian themes and biblical allusions, which is often argued to be reflective of the text’s monastic authorship.
-Aleksandr Koptev remarked that despite its categorization as the Old East Slavic literature, the Chronicle also belongs to the genre of Christian literature.
-In the introduction, the chronicler was dedicated to exploring the biblical origin of the Slavic people, tracing their heritage to the times of Noah.
-In numerous occasions throughout the text, the chronicler openly discusses the pagan Slavs in a condescending manner, saying “for they were but pagans, and therefore ignorant.”
-Later in the Chronicle, one of the most pivotal moments of the narrative is Prince Vladimir's conversion to Orthodox Christianity which ignited extensive Christianization of the Kievan Rus.
+The Primary Chronicle is vibrant with Christian themes and biblical allusions, which are often said to reflect the text’s monastic authorship.
+Aleksandr Koptev remarks that the Chronicle belongs to the genre of Christian literature.
+In the introduction, the chronicler explores the biblical origin of the Slavic people, and traces their heritage back to Noah.
+On numerous occasions throughout the text, the chronicler discusses the pagan Slavs in a condescending manner, saying “for they were but pagans, and therefore ignorant.”
+Later in the Chronicle, one of the most pivotal moments of the narrative is Vladimir the Great's conversion to Orthodox Christianity, which ignited extensive Christianization of Kievan Rus'.